Commonly asked questions about the development of Mildenhall Hub.

 Principal design work for the hub will be provided by Concertus Design and Property Consultants, appointed under a framework agreement with Suffolk County Council.
 See http://www.concertus.co.uk/

-If the project receives planning consent, the main building contractor will be appointed under Suffolk County Council's construction framework.
+R G Carter, the main building contractor was appointed under Suffolk County Council's construction framework.

-Subject to planning and procurement, it is hoped to start work on site in 2018, with the first new facilities at the Hub opening to the public in 2020.
+Work on site started in 2018, with the first new facilities at the Hub opening to the public from May 2021, reflecting a short delay to construction caused by the COVID-19 pandemic.